Singapore: Within Malaysia

 Indonesia opposed the formation of Malaysia due to its own claims over Borneo and launched Konfrontasi in response to the formation of Malaysia.
 On 10 March 1965, a bomb planted by Indonesian saboteurs on a mezzanine floor of MacDonald House exploded, killing three people and injuring 33 others.
 It was the deadliest of at least 42 bomb incidents which occurred during the Konfrontasi.
 Two members of the Indonesian Marine Corps, Osman bin Haji Mohamed Ali and Harun bin Said, were eventually convicted and executed for the crime.
 The explosion caused US$250,000 in damages to MacDonald House.

 Even after the merger, the Singaporean government and the Malaysian central government disagreed on many political and economic issues.
 Despite an agreement to establish a common market, Singapore continued to face restrictions when trading with the rest of Malaysia.
 In retaliation, Singapore did not extend to Sabah and Sarawak the full extent of the loans agreed to for economic development of the two eastern states.
 Talks soon broke down, and abusive speeches and writing became rife on both sides.
 This led to communal strife in Singapore, culminating in the 1964 race riots.
-On 7 August 1965, Malaysian prime minister Tunku Abdul Rahman, seeing no alternative to prevent further bloodshed and following the conclusion of secret negotiations with certain PAP leaders, advised the Parliament of Malaysia to vote for the expulsion of Singapore from Malaysia.
-On 9 August 1965, the Malaysian Parliament voted 126 to 0 to move a bill to amend the constitution, expelling Singapore from Malaysia, which left Singapore as a newly independent country.
+On 7 August 1965, after series of secret negotiations between the Malaysian and Singaporean leaders, a separation agreement was signed, paving way for a sudden but planned independence for Singapore.
+On 9 August 1965, the Malaysian Parliament voted 126 to 0 to pass a constitutional amendment bill, thereby separating Singapore from Malaysia, which left Singapore as a newly independent country.